casper-network/ceps/text/0021-state-pruning-and-fast-syncing.md

 1. After successful deserialization, add all descendants of retrieved object into the retrieval queue, or abort with an error.
 1. Go to 2.

-### Optimization of retrieval

-Retrieval of any object can be optimized by batching, which will not be discussed in depth here.
-The general idea is to request multiple objects in a single request, and/or provide pre-assembled pack files that group data that is often requested at the same time, like a block and its deploys or the children of a subtree of a global state hash.

-This is an optimization that should be deferred for now though.

 ### Putting everything together

 With a combination of the proposals above, a node's joining process from a trusted hash ideally becomes this: